Big Game (horse): 1942: three-year-old season

 On his three-year-old debut, Big Game was tried over seven furlongs in a race at Salisbury and won impressively in a course record time.
 He was then moved up to one mile for the 2000 Guineas which was run that year on Newmarket's July course rather than the adjoining Rowley Mile.
 Travel restrictions, which meant that spectators had to walk several miles to reach the course, did not prevent a large attendance.
 Ridden by Richards, Big Game was made 8/11 favourite against thirteen opponents.
 He raced just behind the leaders before taking the lead from Ujiji two furlongs from the finish and going clear in the closing stages to win easily by four lengths from Watling Street and Gold Nib.
 The first "Royal" win in the race since Minoru in 1909 was reportedly received with "such cheering as had not before been heard in the venerable history of Newmarket" despite the fact that the King himself was not present.

 A month later, he returned to the July Course for the "New Derby", a wartime substitute for The Derby.
 Despite the doubts about his ability to cope with the mile and a half distance, he started at odds of 4/6, making him the shortest-priced "Derby" favourite since Gainsborough won at odds of 8/13 in 1918.
 The King and Queen, accompanied by Princess Elizabeth attended the race for the first time since the outbreak of the war, and anticipation of a royal victory was high.
 Any chance Big Game had of lasting the distance quickly evaporated as he became anxious and distressed in the preliminaries and then fought the attempts of Richards to restrain him, refusing to settle in the early stages of the race.
 He was beaten a long way from home and finished sixth of the thirteen runners behind Watling Street.
 The crowd was reportedly "stunned" by the outcome and greeted the winner in near silence.

-Big Game was provided with an opportunity to showcase his abilities over middle distances during the autumn season.
-He participated in the ten-furlong Champion Stakes, which took place on 11 September, a month earlier than its usual schedule.
-Taking the lead half, a mile before the finish line, he displayed a dominant performance and secured a decisive victory.
-The filly Afterthought and the colt Ujiji, who had previously finished ahead of him in the Derby, trailed behind him in this race.
-Following this triumph, Big Game was retired from racing and commenced his stud career at the Aislabie Stud.
-His stud fee was set at £250, marking the beginning of a new phase in his life.
+Big Game was given another chance to prove himself over middle distances in autumn when he ran in the ten furlong Champion Stakes, run a month earlier than usual on 11 September.
+He took the lead half a mile from the finish and won decisively from the filly Afterthought and the colt Ujiji who had finished ahead of him when taking third place in the Derby.
+He was then retired from racing to begin his stud career at the Aislabie Stud at an initial fee of £250.